rotki/rotki/docs/api.rst

    :statuscode 200: Saving new external service credentials was successful
    :statuscode 400: Provided JSON is in some way malformed, of invalid value provided.
    :statuscode 401: There is no logged in user
+   :statuscode 403: Logged in user does not have premium and requested to add credentials that can only work for premium.
    :statuscode 500: Internal rotki error

 .. http:delete:: /api/(version)/external_services